GreenPlow/spike-tasks-firebase/README.md

 # eslint
-To use eslint insure your node packages have the necessary peerdeps.
+To use eslint ensure your node packages have the necessary peerdeps.
 See the package.json for linting commands.
 Fyi: eslint must be told to lint .jsx files.